Bystřice nad Pernštejnem: Sights

 The Church of Saint Lawrence is as old as the town.
-Originally it was probably a Romanesque structure, rebuilt in the Gothuc style in the 14th century.
+Originally it was probably a Romanesque structure, rebuilt in the Gothic style in the 14th century.
 In the 15th century, it was fortified.
 Last modifications were made in 1873.

 The town hall was first mentioned in 1493.
 It was rebuilt to its current form in 1808.
 Today the building houses the town museum.

+The Church of the Holy Trinity was built in the late Gothic style in 1613–1615.
+It is a cemetery church without a tower.